FOODS WITH GRAINS FOR DCM

 June 2019 - The FDA issues a second statement listing 16 brands of dog food that had the highest number of cases of DCM reported to the FDA.
 The FDA reports that the cause of the increase in cases of DCM is still unknown.
 It also indicates that is is narrowing its focus to ingredients including: peas, lentils, potatoes, legumes and the exclusive feeding of grain-free dog foods.
 Taurine deficiency is still the only known cause of DCM and no scientific data or reports were provided at this time.

-January 2020 - we expect an update from the FDA or Pet Food Institute at this time.
+Early 2020 - we have been told to expect an update from the FDA or Pet Food Institute at this time.

 Learn more about what makes COAST+RANGE a different kind of dog food company including our commitment to product quality, safety, and transparency.